AirPlr/png2turtle/README.md

 ### Seems like no one made it, so this is my take to it

-#### Pheralps the heavyest way to convert a photo to vector, but a perfect upscaler for pixel art and stuff
+#### Pheralps the heavyest and worst way to convert a photo to vector, but a perfect upscaler for pixel art and stuff

 ---